tobyweston/parasol-expenses/README.md

 After some more enquiry, it became clear that Parasol were going to offer zero assistance in gathering my expense data.

-> To be clear though I wasn't asking for help with completing my self assessment but with information regarding expenses and the recent changes.
+> To be clear I wasn't asking for help with completing my self assessment but with information regarding expenses and the recent changes.
 Your site (http://www.parasolgroup.co.uk/help-me-decide/guides/expenses/) states
 >
 > "Parasol will help you with this by providing you with all the information HMRC will need, so long as you regularly log all of your expenses and upload receipts on the MyParasol portal so we can track and check them."
 >